 We are human.
 We have all done it.
-It happens…especially after a holiday or party.
+It happens…, especially after a holiday or party.
 Feelings of indigestion, bloating, tiredness, headache, and loads of guilt often follow.
-So how do we recover after eating too much sugar, too much pizza, too much beer, or maybe we just had a day of over consuming too many calories good or bad?
+So how do we recover from eating too much sugar, too much pizza, too much beer, or maybe we just had a day of over consuming too many calories good or bad?

 Try adopting some positive thoughts such as: